How to Avoid Overtourism: 10 Easy Solutions to Tourism Problems

-I think the last point may be one of the most important and I wonder if you’ll agree.
-On a scale of 1 to 10, how “invisible” are you?
-Read on to find out more!
+I first published this article in March 2019 and have updated it since.
+I think the last point may be one of the most important and I wonder if you’ll agree… On a scale of 1 to 10, how “invisible” are you?
+Read on for more!

 This article forms part of my top strategies for to how to be a responsible a tourist, detailing effective tips towards ethical tourism to benefit visitors and locals alike.
-It’s also one of many strategies I discuss further in my book, “How to Not Look Like a Tourist: Unlocking Your Hidden Power for Overtourism Solutions” – take a look once you’re done here!
+It’s also one of many strategies I discuss further in my book, “How to Not Look Like a Tourist: Unlocking Your Hidden Power for Overtourism Solutions”.
+Take a look once you’re done here!

-Solutions to tourism problems
+How to avoid overtourism: Solutions to tourism problems

 An invisible tourist.